 How to Compile a College List You Will Love

-As high school juniors and seniors begin to craft lists of colleges they’d like to attend, it’s important to remember that not every college is going to be the right fit.
-In fact, many students will come across colleges they have no interest in.
-That’s perfectly OK — picking a list of colleges that’s right for you is essential.
+As high school juniors and seniors begin to craft lists of colleges and universities they’d like to attend, it’s important to remember that not every school is going to be the right fit.
+In fact, many students will come across schools that they have no interest in.

-Here are some things you should think about as you decide whether to add a college to your list:
+That’s perfectly normal, because if you are in that position, you need the colleges and universities to be a good fit for your life, not someone else's.
+Here are some things you should think about as you decide whether to add a school to your list.

 Don’t be influenced too much by your friends.
-The college decision is about your future.
-You need to determine what’s best for you, not follow along with what your peers are doing.
-There are many roads to higher education and it’s important you pick the one that’s best suited for you.
+Remember, your undergraduate decision is about your future.
+You need to determine what’s best for you, not follow your peers.
+There are many roads to higher education and it’s super necessary that you pick the one that’s best suited for you!

-Some people begin their college journey at a community college.
-This saves money and can allow you to knock several general education courses out of the way.
-Others know they want to go immerse themselves in new experiences on sprawling campuses where they can carve out new identities for themselves.
-Think about what you want and do not go along with what all your friends are doing — that might cause you to have to transfer colleges down the road.
+Also, some people begin their undergraduate journey at a community college.
+This saves money and can allow you to earn general education credits.
+Others know that they want to immerse themselves in new experiences on sprawling campuses where they can carve out new identities for themselves.

-Consider the setting.
-If you aren’t sure what kind of college you’d like to attend but have a general idea of what you might like, apply to colleges with similar settings.
-This way, you can see which colleges admit you and choose among them.
-If you want to attend a college in a coastal city, near home or in a specific climate, changes are there are several colleges for you.
+Consider the setting of your school.
+If you aren’t sure of what college or university you’d like to attend, but you have a general idea of what you might like, apply to schools with similar settings.
+This way, you can see which school admit you.
+If you want to attend a school in a coastal city, near home or in a specific climate, you can make that happen.